winstonnnn/LinkedIn-Clone/README.md

-# LinkedIn-Clone
+# linked_in_clone

-This project is intended for studying flutter.
-And decided to clone LinkedIn design
+Cloned Version of LinkedIn using Flutter